Are you a small business owner looking for growth strategies to revive your struggling business and get back on your feet, after hitting rock bottom?

 The next thing you want to do right now is to get a new strategy different from the other one.

 It doesn’t matter that you don’t know it all.
-What you want to do is to come up with a research backed strategy that will help you to achieve your new goals.
+What you want to do is to come up with a research backed step-by-step strategy that will help you to achieve your new goals as set out above.

-Sometimes, collaboration could be all you need to revive a dying business.
+Sometimes, collaboration could be all you need to revive a struggling business.